 I am really impressed with the changes being made at City Springs Elementary/Middle School.
 I am the proud grandmother of one of the students there and every time they have celebrations for the children I go to show my support.
 I wish them much continued success in the future.

-City Springs Elementary/Middle School is a charter middle school in Baltimore.
-604 students go to City Springs Elementary/Middle School and are mostly Black, non-Hispanic; Hispanic; and Native Hawaiian or Other Pacific Islander.
-0% of the City Springs Elementary/Middle School students are "limited in English proficiency."
-98% of the 604 students here have subsidized lunches.
-The student to teacher ratio at City Springs Elementary/Middle School is 20:1.
-Paul Laurence Dunbar Middle School is one of the nearest middle schools.
+City Springs Elementary School is a charter middle school in Baltimore.
+630 students go to City Springs Elementary School and identify mostly as Black, non-Hispanic; Hispanic; and Native Hawaiian or Other Pacific Islander.
+0% of the City Springs Elementary School students are "limited in English proficiency."
+99% of the 630 students here are paying reduced lunch prices.
+The student to teacher ratio at City Springs Elementary School is 20:1.
+The Crossroads School is one of the nearest middle schools.

 - Computer arts